sg205/voip-voice/README.md

 Then visit ``http://localhost:8077``

-This Web-App uses *the matrix.org* voip-server and the *talent-factory* room.

-USAGE:
-First select one of the three room members.
+Next select one of the three room members (tf001...).

-Then, after connecting to the server (syncing), you may initiate or answer a call to the talent-factory-room.
+After connecting to the server (syncing) as the selected member, you may initiate or answer a call to the talent-factory-room.